AshBT/pyobd/README.md

 The program is run by typing:
 > python3 pyobd.py

 The engine must be running before connecting, for the program to connect and display all the sensor data.
-It will connect if the engine is not running but the contact must be on.
-Without contact, the program will not connect to the ECU.
+It also will connect if the engine is not running but the contact must be on.
+But without contact, the program will not connect to the ECU at all.

 The program works, but it is still a work in progress.
 I will support it, do bugfixes, test it on Windows 10 and add new functionalities.